ioccc-src/winner/2024/maffiodo/README.md

         atmp[0 + 1];", 20);
 ```

-Some of these tests has also been ported in plain javascript; take a look inside
+Some of these tests has also been ported in plain JavaScript; take a look inside
 the **verify.js** script.
 These tests uses **eval()** function to execute a test
 source code string and verify its execution results.
 These other tests can be
 executed with this command: